Azure App Configuration best practices

 Excessive requests to App Configuration can result in throttling or overage charges.
 To reduce the number of requests made:

-• Increase the refresh timeout, especially if your configuration values do not change frequently.
-Specify a new refresh timeout using the SetCacheExpiration method.
+Increase the refresh interval, especially if your configuration values do not change frequently.
+Specify a new refresh interval using the

 Importing configuration data into App Configuration

 App Configuration offers the option to bulk import your configuration settings from your current configuration files using either the Azure portal or CLI.
 You can also use the same options to export key-values from App Configuration, for example between related stores.
-If you’d like to set up an ongoing sync with your repo in GitHub or Azure DevOps, you can use our GitHub Action or Azure Pipeline Push Task so that you can continue using your existing source control practices while getting the benefits of App Configuration.
+If you have adopted Configuration as Code and manage your configurations in GitHub or Azure DevOps, you can set up ongoing configuration file import using GitHub Actions or Azure Pipeline Push Task.

 Multi-region deployment in App Configuration